 Based on the formats supported by your portable devices, you can select the output MKV format for the movie from the "Profile" column and set the destination folder.
 Also you are allowed to select your preferred audio track and subtitle for your video.

-To convert DVD to MKV with subtile, you should make sure the DVD itself has subtitles.
+To convert DVD to MKV with subtitle, you should make sure the DVD itself has subtitles.
 Then you can click the drop-down menu of the subtitle and select one you need.
 If you need non subtitle in it, select no subtitle option.